srbala/ossc/README.md

-# OSS Dockerfiles for containers
+# Open Source dockerfiles for containers

 Open Source dockerfiles for general use.